 You’d be surprised how many times the way the location for the job opening is listed affects your Google ranking.
 A ‘clean’ location will increase your chances of ranking higher in Google.
 We’ve looked at analytics and determined what code developers need to use in order for job posts to be indexed by Google.

-On the Jobiak platform, our machine learning adheres to Google guidelines, but we also include the street address and postal code.
+On the Jobiak platform, our machine learning adheres to Google guidelines and Google schema, but we also include the street address and postal code.
 However, this is something most other domains are not doing and their ranking is adversely affected.